boto/boto3/docs/source/reference/services/cloudwatch.rst

         - **Timestamp** *(datetime) --*

-          The time the metric data was received, expressed as the number of milliseconds since Jan 1, 1970 00:00:00 UTC.
+          The time the metric data was received.